Overtime Laws by State — Comprehensive Guide for 2025

 Overtime laws by state

-The following table shows US overtime laws by state.
+The following table shows overtime laws by state in the US.

-It contains information on whether a specific state has its own overtime law or relies completely on federal regulations.
-Moreover, the table shows daily or weekly limits set for regular working hours.
+The table provides information on whether a specific state has its own overtime law or relies entirely on federal regulations.
+It also shows what is considered overtime according to daily or weekly limits for working hours.

 Every hour worked above the daily or weekly limit set counts as overtime.